rkctech/Middleware/README.md

 In summary, `app.use()` is a powerful method in Express.js that allows you to incorporate middleware into your application, enabling you to handle various aspects of the request-response cycle.
 It's a fundamental part of building robust and modular Express applications.

-Middleware in the context of software development typically refers to a piece of software that sits between two or more software applications or components and facilitates communication or adds additional functionality.
-In web development, middleware is often used in the context of frameworks like Express.js for Node.js or Django for Python.
-I'll explain how middleware works and how to create and use it using Express.js as an example.

 ### Real-world Example:

 Imagine you want to create middleware to check if a user is authenticated before allowing access to certain routes.
 Here's a simplified example: